Best Little Horror House in Langley Falls: Plot

 After hosting the scariest haunted house in the neighborhood for years, Stan finds himself outdone by his neighbor Buckle.
 Francine makes things worse when she finds herself returning and declares that it is impossible to beat him.
-Depressed, Stan goes to Roger for advice, and Roger suggests he use his CIA influence to get real body parts and instruments.
-Stan decides to pull in five of the most dangerous serial killers in the area.
+Depressed, Stan goes to Roger for advice, and Roger suggests he use his CIA influence to get genuine body parts and instruments.
+Stan decides to pull in 5 of the most dangerous serial killers in the area.

-The killers sitting in their cell fail to scare anyone so Roger tries to make them scarier.
+The killers sitting in their cell fail to scare anyone, so Roger tries to make them scarier.
 First he gets them riled up and horny (by ripping off Francine's costume in front of them, leaving her in her underwear for the rest of the episode) and then he lets them loose, causing them to go on a killing spree; forcing Stan, Francine, Roger and Klaus to hide in the kitchen.
 Stan uses Roger to block the door from opening.
 While everyone is trapped in the kitchen Stan admits his haunted house efforts were to impress Francine, as he wants her to support him no matter what.
 Francine apologizes for not being supportive (though Stan takes the opportunity to shift the blame of their situation to her).

-Meanwhile, Steve, Barry and Snot arrive at Toshi's house to go trick or treating, but Toshi refuses to wear the samurai costume his mother got him.
-Toshi's mom asks Steve if they would mind taking his younger sister Akiko with them, whom Steve immediately falls for.
-Toshi allows them to go out with the condition that they have Akiko back by sundown.
+Meanwhile, Steve, Barry, and Snot arrive at Toshi's house to go trick or treating, but Toshi refuses to wear the samurai costume his mother got him.
+Toshi's mom asks Steve if they would mind taking his younger sister, Akiko, with them, whom Steve immediately falls for when he sees her dressed as Chun Li.
+Toshi allows them to go out if they have Akiko back by sundown.
 Steve ignores this and decides to keep trick or treating with Akiko anyway.
-They find out Toshi is looking for them, now wearing the samurai costume and wielding a katana to kill Steve with, so they hide in a cave under the Langley Falls.
+They find out Toshi is looking for them, now wearing the samurai costume and wielding a katana to kill Steve, so they hide in a cave under the Langley Falls.
 Steve starts to move in on Akiko until Toshi bursts in and chases him to Vince Chung's Halloween party.
 Steve tells Toshi he is smothering his sister; Toshi agrees and leaves them together.
-Akiko admits she has a crush on another boy named Doug, because despite being nine, he is an incredible dancer.
+Akiko admits she has a crush on another boy named Doug, because despite being 9 years old, he is an incredible dancer.

 The serial killers burst into the kitchen and chase Stan and the others through the woods.
 They are cornered at an abandoned factory, but are saved when Toshi arrives and kills the serial killers with his katana.
 The family contentedly heads home, and Roger takes one killer's head for sexual purposes.